hvz2015/SerDeser/README.md

-A Serializer/Deserializer (SerDes pronounced sir-deez or sir-dez) Evaluation Board using DS92LX1621/DS92LX1622
+A Serializer/DeserializerEvaluation Board using DS92LX1621/DS92LX1622